Kitty Scott-Claus

-Louis Westwood, better known by his stage name Kitty Scott-Claus, is a British drag performer most known for competing on the third series of RuPaul's Drag Race UK.
-He has been described as one of London's best known drag queens.
+Louie Westwood, better known by his stage name Kitty Scott-Claus, is a British drag performer most known for competing on the third series of RuPaul's Drag Race UK and on RuPaul's Drag Race Global All Stars.

 Career

 Kitty Scott-Claus competed on the third series of RuPaul's Drag Race UK, where she placed as a finalist.
 Previously, she had auditioned to compete on series 2.
 Kitty Scott-Claus and series 1 contestant Cheryl Hole ("drag sister") are members of the girl group Gals Aloud.
-Kitty won two maxi-challenges (in episodes 7 and 8), she made it to the top 3 without placing below safe (in the bottom 2/3).
+Kitty won two maxi-challenges (in episodes 7 and 8), she made it to the top three without placing below safe (in the bottom 2/3).
 She finished as a runner-up alongside Ella Vaday.

+She was a runner up on the reality show RuPaul's Drag Race Global All Stars.